sparkmicro/Ki-nTree/README.md

 #### Settings
 1. With Ki-nTree GUI open, click on "Settings > Digi-Key" and fill in both Digi-Key API Client ID and Secret keys (optional: click on "Test" to [get an API token](#get-digi-key-api-token))
+2. Click on "Settings > Mouser" and fill in the Mouser part search API key
-2. Click on "Settings > KiCad", browse to the location where KiCad symbol and footprint libraries are stored on your computer then click "Save"
+3. Click on "Settings > KiCad", browse to the location where KiCad symbol and footprint libraries are stored on your computer then click "Save"
-3. If you intend to use InvenTree with this tool, click on "Settings > InvenTree" and fill in your InvenTree server address and credentials then click "Save" (optional: click on "Test" to get an API token)
+4. If you intend to use InvenTree with this tool, click on "Settings > InvenTree" and fill in your InvenTree server address and credentials then click "Save" (optional: click on "Test" to get an API token)

 #### Get Digi-Key API token
 <details>